MeirBenYair/Corona-Project/README.md

 ## SSIS ETL
-##### The SSIS project takes live data on covid 19,through Python script and uploads them to DHW.
+##### The SSIS project takes live data on covid 19,through Python script and loads the data into the Data Warehouse system.

 #### Steps in project execution